PaayasAkotkar/Rag/README.md

 # project: RAG Model - Chess Coaching System
 # date: Feb-10-2026 - Feb-16-2026

-<<<<<<< HEAD
-A full-stack application combining AI-powered Retrieval Augmented Generation.The system provides an interactive chess coaching platform with real-time puzzle generation, analysis.
+A full-stack application combining AI-powered Retrieval Augmented Generation.The system provides an interactive chess coaching platform with real-time puzzle generation, analysis model.

 ## Motivation
 <p> This is coded in-order to understand the basic of Rag system tho it doesn't have the vector db but still it depicts how to write the prompt and understand the workflow.